 The initial campus determination of residency classification is made by the Office of Admissions and Records.
-The final campus residency decision is made by the director of Admissions and Records.
-Written appeals may be made to the director in Langsdorf Hall 102.
+The final campus residency decision is made by the assistant vice president for enrollment services.
+Written appeals may be made to the assistant vice president in Langsdorf Hall 102.